 Asian indices are all in the red this morning, led by Australia’s ASX (-3.13%).

-The Nikkei is down 2.68%, and the Hang Seng -1.62%Australia’s Consumer Inflation Expectation number for June fell a tick to 3.3%, while electronic card retail sales in New Zealand expanded by 79% in May (MoM) after April’s 47% contraction.
+The Nikkei is down 2.68%, and the Hang Seng -1.62%Australia’s Consumer Inflation Expectation number for June fell a An asset’s minimal unit of measurement and price change. to 3.3%, while electronic card retail sales in New Zealand expanded by 79% in May (MoM) after April’s 47% contraction.